 The average Pro can inhale up to 840 micrograms of silica dust in an 8-hour day.
-That one paver cut produces enough silica dust for 10,714 days at the PEL.
+That one paver cut produces enough silica dust for 10,714 days at the PEL (Permissible Exposure Limits).
 That’s more than 34 years worth of 6-day weeks and no vacations.

 While many companies are motivated by avoiding fines for silica dust violations, individuals need to understand the risks of silicosis.
-When you see guys with power cutters dry cutting everything in site with no PPE or dust collection, they’re setting themselves up for an unpleasant and possibly early retirement.
+Pros with power cutters put themselves at risk when they dry-cut everything in sight with no PPE or dust collection.
+They might be headed for an unpleasant and possibly early retirement.